Natural, Organic, Biodynamic, and Traditional Wines Explained

 The biodynamic calendar is broken down into fruit, root, leaf, and flower days which represent the times to harvest, prune, water, and leave alone.

-Some dismiss this practice as hocus pocus, especially when hearing about the often-misunderstood methodology of burying manure in cow horns in the vineyard to be dug up later and used as fertilizer.
-That may sound comical, but I visited a number of vineyards in Italy that observe biodynamic farming and their vineyards are healthy, thriving, and biodiverse.
-The wines were excellent, too.
+Some dismiss this practice as hocus pocus, especially when hearing about the often-misunderstood, and frequently targetted, methodology of burying manure in cow horns in the vineyard to be dug up later and used as fertilizer.
+That may sound comical, but I have visited a number of vineyards that observe biodynamic farming and the land and plants are healthy, thriving, and biodiverse.
+The wines are excellent, too.

 Your next read: The Four Ways to Make Rosé